 An unappealing smile can be upsetting for lots of reasons.
 Crooked teeth may make you self-conscious, as well as increase your risk for gum disease, tooth decay, uneven tooth wear, and jaw pain.
 Metal braces have long been an effective way to correct orthodontic problems, but this solution can be undesirable for some patients.
-At Laprade Orthodontics in Pawtucket and Lincoln, Dr. Laprade offers a fantastic alternative to traditional braces: clear aligners.
+At Pawtucket Orthodontics in Pawtucket and Lincoln, Dr. Laprade offers a fantastic alternative to traditional braces: clear aligners.

 Traditional braces are made up of brackets, bands, and archwires made with metal.
 The brackets are bonded to your teeth and remain in place throughout treatment, and the bands attach to your back teeth hold the archwires in place.
 The archwires run across all your teeth, attached to the brackets by elastic O-rings.
 The job of the wires is to move and stabilize your teeth.
 In some patients, additional elements are used like rubber bands and springs to aid in the effectiveness of treatment.
 Clear ceramic braces are always an option.
 Because braces are actually cemented to your teeth, they are still the best most accurate way of correcting bites and smiles.

 There are no metal pieces in clear aligners.
 The clear plastic trays sit over your teeth comfortably to gradually move them into better positions.
-The aligners are custom-made by Dr. Laprade using very accurate impressions of your mouth.
+The aligners are custom-made by Dr. Laprade using very accurate digital scans of your mouth.
 This highly advanced method ensures a good, comfortable, and secure fit for the aligners throughout your treatment.
 Since they are not bonded to your teeth, patients may remove the aligners as desired.

 You won’t just get one set of aligners for the whole treatment process.
 Dr. Laprade will provide you with a series of aligner sets that you’ll progress through over time.
-Each set is designed to be worn for about three weeks, and then you’ll switch to the next set in the series.
-The hard plastic gradually shifts your teeth, so each aligner set is slightly different as they continue to transform your smile.
+Each set is designed to be worn for about two weeks, and then you’ll switch to the next set in the series.
+The flexible clear plastic gradually shifts your teeth, so each aligner set is slightly different as they continue to transform your smile.
 The aligners place pressure on your teeth, which in turn pressures the periodontal ligaments that hold your teeth in place.
 The ligaments loosen and the aligners guide your teeth into better positions, and then holds them there while they stabilize.
 The aligners should be worn 20 to 22 hours every day to give you the best results in the shortest time.